Crimp

 Military

-SAE AS7928: Military applications, crimped copper terminals and splices for
+SAE AS7928: Military applications, crimped copper terminals and splices for stranded conductors

 DEF STAN 59-71: Crimped electrical connectors for copper conductors